National Household Survey 2017

 Behaviour ChangeAnti-Corruption Activism

-This 2017 survey is the eighth in the series.
-It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private sectors or institutions.
-For the health sector, 42.5% of household experienced corruption.
+This 2017 survey is the 8th of this series.
+It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private organisations.
+In the health sector, 42.5% of household experienced corruption.

 TI Bangladesh followed a three-stage stratified cluster sampling method for selecting sampled households across the country.